ilmimris/wilayah-indonesia/README.md

 ## Features

-- **Fuzzy Search**: Uses Levenshtein distance algorithm for typo-tolerant searches
+- **Fuzzy Search**: Uses the Jaro-Winkler similarity algorithm for typo-tolerant searches with a threshold of 0.8 (80% similarity)
 - **High Performance**: Powered by DuckDB for fast querying of Indonesian administrative data
 - **Lightweight**: Minimal dependencies with GoFiber web framework
 - **Container Ready**: Dockerized application for easy deployment